zhaoyu-li/DL4TP/README.md

 Welcome to our repository!
 This is a curated collection of resources related to deep learning for theorem proving.

 We categorize papers primarily based on the applications of deep learning models, organizing them into five task-specific categories and two dataset categories.
 A single paper may appear in multiple categories due to its relevance to different tasks or datasets.
 Additionally, each paper is labeled with the used theorem prover/proof calculus/problem domain to help users quickly find the resources that best match their interests or needs.
-For example, papers using/generating theorems/proofs in natural language are labelled with [NL].
+For example, papers using/generating theorems/proofs in natural language are labeled with [NL].

 For more details, please refer to our survey paper: [A Survey on Deep Learning for Theorem Proving](https://arxiv.org/pdf/2404.09939.pdf).